Neil Greenspan, MD, PhD

 School of Medicine

 Dr. Neil Greenspan received his A.B., magna cum laude, in Biochemical Sciences from Harvard College in 1975.
 He then earned M.D. and Ph.D.
 (Immunology) degrees at the University of Pennsylvania.
 From 1981 until 1986, Dr. Greenspan was a Resident in Laboratory Medicine (Clinical Pathology) at Barnes Hospital, and from 1982-1985 he was a Postdoctoral Fellow in Molecular Immunology at Washington University, both in St. Louis.
 In 1986, Dr. Greenspan became a faculty member at the CWRU School of Medicine.
-He is currently Professor of Pathology at CWRU and the Director of the Histocompatibility and Immunogenetics Laboratory at University Hospitals Case Medical Center.
+He is currently Professor of Pathology at CWRU and the Director of the Histocompatibility and Immunogenetics Laboratory at University Hospitals Cleveland Medical Center.

 Research Information